inspire-eu-validation/data-ad/ad-metadata/README.md

-# Conformance class: Metadata for interoperability, Protected Sites (DRAFT)
+# Conformance class: Metadata for interoperability, Addresses (DRAFT)

-This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Protected Sites](http://inspire.ec.europa.eu/id/ats/data-ps/3.2).
+This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Addresses](http://inspire.ec.europa.eu/id/ats/data-ad/3.2).

 ## Standardization target type